-With the CG located behind the main gear, directional control of this type aircraft becomes more difficult while on the ground.
+With the CG located behind the main landing gear, directional control using this type of landing gear is more difficult while on the ground.
 This is the main disadvantage of the tailwheel landing gear.
-For example, if the pilot allows the aircraft to swerve while rolling on the ground at a low speed, he or she may not have sufficient rudder control and the CG will attempt to get ahead of the main gear which may cause the airplane to ground loop.
+For example, if the pilot allows the aircraft to swerve while rolling on the ground at a low speed, he or she may not have sufficient rudder control and the CG will attempt to get ahead of the main gear, which may cause the airplane to ground loop.

-Lack of good forward visibility when the tailwheel is on or near the ground is a second disadvantage of tailwheel landing gear aircraft.
-These inherent problems mean specific training is required in tailwheel aircraft.
+Diminished forward visibility when the tailwheel is on or near the ground is a second disadvantage of tailwheel landing gear airplanes.
+Because of these disadvantages, specific training is required to operate tailwheel airplanes.